 Carson City, Nev. – Even though it may be legal to purchase fireworks in some locations, it is illegal to possess or use fireworks and/or pyrotechnics on Bureau of Land Management (BLM) managed lands.
-Illegal possession or use of fireworks can result in fines up to $1,000 and/or up to six months in jail for each offense, and the laws also provide for seizure and forfeiture of all such materials from individuals by law enforcement.
-If you do it anyway and your pyrotechnic activities cause a fire, property damage or bodily injury, you could be responsible financially.
-These restrictions include the restriction of possession and use of all fireworks (including safe and sane) and exploding targets on BLM managed public land in Northwestern Nevada.
+Illegal possession or use of fireworks can result in fines up to $1,000 and/or up to six months in jail for each offense.
+If an individual’s pyrotechnic activities cause a fire, property damage or bodily injury, they could also be financially responsible for damage or suppression costs.
+The laws also provide for seizure and forfeiture of all such materials from individuals by law enforcement.

-On June 28, fire restrictions went into effect on public lands managed by BLM:
+On June 30, fire restrictions went into effect on public lands managed by BLM in western Nevada.

 Fire Restrictions Prohibit:

-So far this year, there have been 19 fires which burned approximately 7500 acres on BLM managed public lands within the Carson City District.
-This includes 11 human caused fires with five from target shooting.
+So far this year, there have been nine fires which burned approximately 204 acres on lands managed by the Carson City District.

 The potential for devastating fires during the summer is very real.
 Report fires to the Sierra Front Interagency Fire Dispatch Center, Minden, Nevada, 775-883-5995, or dial 911.